 Drill down even further on your target audience(s) by using a persona creation model.
-By leveraging data from your website analytics, donor databases and other sources you can start to create model segments of your donor base with clearly articulated attributes and needs that will help your marketing strategy be more effective.
+By leveraging data from your website analytics, customer databases and other sources you can start to create model segments of your customer base with clearly articulated attributes and needs that will help your marketing strategy be more effective.

 By developing personas, you will tease out key traits and characteristics about large groups of your market, which will in-turn direct the content you produce, along with how, where and when you promote it.